-All Employees are entitled to parental leave in accordance with the Employment Standards Act, 2000.
+All Employees are entitled to parental leave (which includes leave for adoptive parents) in accordance with the Employment Standard Act, 2000.

-22.06 An employee wishing to take pregnancy or parental leave in accordance with Articles 22.04 and 22.05 shall give the Employer at least 2 weeks' written notice prior to the commencement of the leave and at least 4 weeks' written notice of return to work if different than the date previously agreed.
+An employee wishing to take pregnancy or parental leave in accordance with Articles 22.04 and 22.05 shall give the Employer at least 2 weeks' written notice prior to the commencement of the leave and at least 4 weeks' written notice of return to work if different than the date previously agreed.